djvanderlaan/codelist/vignettes/introduction.md

 more clear (unless one can assume that the people reading the code will now most of the product codes).

-When comparing a `coded` object to labels, it is also possible to use the `as.label` function.
+When comparing a `code` object to labels, it is also possible to use the `as.label` function.
 This will add the class "label" to the character vector.
 The comparison operator will then first call the `codes` function on the label:
 ```{.R #ex160}